ryssbowh/craft-themes/README.md

 Some display will contain items that are not Craft fields, they are automatically added by the system, example : "Author" on channels.

+Some fields types (Entries, Assets, Users, Categories and Tags) support the display "Rendered as view mode", when this is selected the display of that element's fields will be controlled by the layout associated to that element and the view mode chosen.

 Here is a list of available displayers for each type of field :

 | Field type    | displayer                  | Options                                          |